agent.yaml

 grader: "graders.turn_program_equivalence:turn_program_equivalence"

-Per-turn fields (from holodeck.models.test_case.Turn):
+Per-turn fields (holodeck.models.test_case.Turn):

 | Field | Type | Notes |